andrew/ultimate-awesome/README.md

 - [awesome-weight-space-learning](https://github.com/zehong-wang/awesome-weight-space-learning) - A collection of weight space learning including papers, codes, and datasets.
 - [awesome-medsec](https://github.com/zseha/awesome-medsec) - A curated list of awesome projects, libraries, and tools for MedSec.
 - [awesome-chatgpt-prompts](https://github.com/abledock/awesome-chatgpt-prompts) - Collection of prompt examples to be used with the ChatGPT model.
+- [awesome-qt-py](https://github.com/adafruit/awesome-qt-py) - An Awesome list for the Adafruit QT Py and Seeed Studio XIAO.
 - [awesome-netbeans](https://github.com/agarcialeon/awesome-netbeans) - List of resources, plugins and other contents for the Netbeans IDE.
 - [awesome-agora](https://github.com/AgoraIO-Community/awesome-agora) - Useful collection of Agora resources.
-- [awesome-ai-tool-list](https://github.com/aitoollist/awesome-ai-tool-list) - An awesome directory of AI tools.
-The list here is the data source for the searchable web directory @  .
-Discover tools to supercharge your AI journey.
-Star this repo and join the AI revolution!.
-- [awesome-discord](https://github.com/alfg/awesome-discord) - :video_game: All Things Discord.
 - [awesome-github-actions](https://github.com/Alliedium/awesome-github-actions) - Discover a collection of GitHub Actions workflow examples that will supercharge your development process.
 Level up your projects with the efficiency and reliability of GitHub Actions, saving time and ensuring high-quality code.
 - [awesome-n8n-templates](https://github.com/atharvadomale/awesome-n8n-templates) - A collection of useful n8n templates and workflows for various use cases.
 Contribute your own templates and explore shared workflows by the n8n community.
 - [awesome-feishu](https://github.com/awesome-feishu/awesome-feishu) - Awesome lists about 飞书.